Python-Crash-Course/Python201/Session 0 - Git/git.md

 ## Exercise 5

-Now you have created two files and modified them.
-Git has tracked this.
+Now you have created two files and modified them, and Git has tracked this.

-### VS Code
+### VS Code view

 If you are using VS Code, check the Source Control tab on the left pane.
 The CHANGES tab will reveal all modified files that are not ignored via `.gitignore`.